raullenchai/referly/README.md

 ## Usage

-1. import the lib
+To import the lib
     from lib import client

-2. create an instance
+To create an instance
     myclient = client.ReferlyAPI(KEY, SECRET)

-3. create an account
+To create an account
     myclient.create_account(r'foobar@gmail.com')

-4. list links
+To list links
     myclient.list_links()

-5. create a link
+To create a link
     myclient.create_link(r'http://refer.ly')

-6. list rewards
+To list rewards
     myclient.list_rewards()

-7. add a reward
+To add a reward
     myclient.add_reward('12345', 1.00, '2012-06-01', '2012-08-01')

 ## Example